Kent State University introduces Passport Parking to its campus

 Students can now pay for and extend parking sessions remotely

-Kent, Ohio (July 1, 2020) — For the first time, students and visitors at Kent State University have a new way to pay for parking.
-With the Passport Parking app, drivers can use their smartphones to pay for parking at on and off-street metered spaces throughout the campus.
+Kent, Ohio (July 1, 2020) — For the first time, students and visitors at Kent State University have a new way to pay for parking with a mobile app.
+With the Passport Parking app, drivers can use their smartphones for mobile pay parking at on and off-street metered spaces throughout the campus.

 Drivers can download the free app and create an account with their payment information.
 After entering their space number or license plate number, drivers can start parking sessions on their smartphones and add additional time remotely when the session expires.
 The app also allows drivers to access receipts and parking history.